graemedouglas/autosistant/README.md

 	and is thus an acceptable answer.
 If I had a little more time, I'd refactor the code to make it more precise, possibly storing serialized verification code for each item instead of a regular expression.
+*	Since the system splits up the user's message primarily on spaces, getting certain pieces of information, such as addresses, locations, and zip codes do not work exactly as intended.
+If I had more time, I would fix this by returning a flag during any task where we wish to not split up the message contentsand handle the input properly.
+*	I do not split on periods.
+This is so I can handle emails properly.
+	Again, a flag for when to not split the input would fix this problem.

 License Information
 -------------------